 - 1. Before washing, make sure exhaust pipes are cool.
 Cover each pipe opening with a plastic bag secured with a strong rubber band.
-Check that the spark plugs, spark plug wire caps, oil fill cap and fuel caps are properly seated. - 2.
+Check that the spark plugs, spark plug wire caps, oil fill cap and fuel caps are properly seated.
+Cover or remove the saddle bags. - 2.
 Do not use abrasive cleaners. - 3.
 Rinse off as much dirt and mud as possible with water running at low pressure.
 Use as little water as possible when washing near the air intake or the exhaust pipe openings.
 Dry these components thoroughly before using the motorcycle. - 4.
 Clean the front fork tubes thoroughly to reduce fork seal wear and leakage.